johnnovak/RML-Amiga/docs/docs/manual/troubleshooting.md

 notice any tearing.

 But in games that feature smooth scrolling and fast animations (most action games), this will likely result in unacceptable levels of tearing.
-For these games, you might want to experiment with the **Lagless** vsync mode instead, but that doesn't work in **Windowed** mode, only **Full-windowed** and **Fullscreen**.
-You should use **Fullscreen** for the best results, and you'll need to find a slice count value (**Lagless vsync slices** config parameter) that works well on your particular setup.
-You might also need to increase the audio buffer size if the lagless vsync mode gives you audio dropouts.
+You might want to experiment with the **Lagless** vsync mode in these games, but that doesn't work in **Windowed** mode, only **Full-windowed** and **Fullscreen**.
+You should use **Fullscreen** for the best results, and you'll need to find a **Lagless vsync slices** setting that works well on your particular setup.
+You might also need to increase the **Sound buffer size** if you're getting audio dropouts.

-If you're using a joystick, low-quality USB joysticks and joystick adapters can be another source of the increased input lag.
-Just do your research and get another joystick or adapter with confirmed low input lag.
+If you're using a joystick, low-quality USB joysticks and joystick adapters can be another source of increased input lag.
+Do your research and get another joystick or adapter with confirmed low input lag.

-## Weird vsync issues, black screen, stuck image
+## Black screen or stuck image at startup

 You are probably using some global frame limiter, frame capper, or you have changed the default global settings of your GPU driver to force vsync in all